You're the One That I Want: Other versions

 British comedians Arthur Mullard and Hylda Baker also released a version of the song in 1978.
 Their version reached No. 22 in the United Kingdom.

 In 1978, the German comedians Dieter Hallervorden and Helga Feddersen released a parody version under the title "Du, die Wanne ist voll".
 The song reached position number four in the German charts.

 Also in 1978, the Swedish crooner Svante Thuresson released a version in Swedish under the title "Det är dej jag vill ha".
 The song reached position number four in the Svensktoppen.

 Also in 1978, Finnish singers and siblings Anna and Kirka Babitzin released a Finnish version translated by Pertti Reponen, "Sinut haluan vain" ("I Only Want You").

+In 2004, British band The Beautiful South also covered the song with their album "Golddiggas, Headnodders and Pholk Songs".

-In 2010, Angus & Julia Stone released a cover of the song on the track list of their single "Big Jet Plane.
+In 2010, Angus & Julia Stone released a cover of the song on the track list of their single "Big Jet Plane".
 In 2012, the song peaked at No. 21 on the UK Independent Singles Chart.

 In 2017, American singer Charlotte Lawrence released a cover of the song.

 In 2021, American rapper and singer Doja Cat performed the song in a commercial for Pepsi to promote their "Soda Shop" line.

 Reworked versions of the song are featured in Autumn 2023 and Spring 2024 commercials for British home furnishings retailer Dunelm.